HOW TO REGISTER FOR THE 2022 NATIONAL AND LOCAL ELECTIONS

 • You can also opt to fill out the forms using a PDF reader before printing them out.

 2. Go to your local COMELEC Office.
-Bring your filled-out forms or QR Code, at least one valid ID, and your own ballpen.
-Wear your face mask and face shield.
+Bring your filled-out forms, at least one valid ID, and your ballpen.

-• You may need to call and set an appointment first before going to your local COMELEC Office if you did not use iRehistro.
-COMELEC Offices are open from 8 AM-5 PM from Mondays to Fridays subject to your LGUs disinfection activities.
+• COMELEC Offices are open from 8 AM-5 PM from Mondays to Fridays.
 Click here to check the location of a COMELEC Office near you.

 • For a list of accepted IDs and other registration requirements, click here.